 North Wales is rugged and untamed, its coastline is a mix of pebble beaches and wind-powered turbines in the ocean.
 Caravan parks, pubs and funfairs adorn the small North Wales seaside towns that thrive on tourists crossing the border from England looking for North Wales beaches, sun and relaxation.

 I can tell you they may have to look hard for some sun, but the pubs are aplenty!
 Castles and ruins dotted along the towns and inlets are a reminder of its historic past and how the English struggled to subdue the fiercely patriotic Welsh people.
-Now let us find you some places to visit in North Wales
+Now let us find you some of the best places to visit in North Wales

 The inland is full of National Parks, waterfalls, hiking and mountain bike treks.
 These activities provide cheap family days out in Wales.
 North Wales is alive and certainly one of the most picturesque places we have ever been to.

 There are plenty of things to do in North Wales.
 North Wales is here and ready to greet all with its tourist attractions, history, areas of outstanding natural beauty and famous places to see in Wales.

 Places to visit in North Wales – Anglesey

 The island of Anglesey is located in the northwest corner of mainland Wales.
 Getting to the island involves crossing the Menai Strait, a narrow stretch of water separating the island from the mainland. suspension bridge.
 You will cross the historic Menai Suspension Bridge that was built in the 19th century.